zhiweigu2000/Job-finding/Machine Learning.md

 1. What Are the Basic Assumption?

+Each $X_i$ is independent of any other $_j$X given Y

-Features are independent
+Features are given the same weight

 2. Advantages

 - Work very well with many number of features: treat features as independent, curse-of-dimensionality problems do not apply

-- Works well with large training dataset, or when dataset is small compared to number of features
+- Works well with small dataset

 - It converges faster when we are training the model: based on probability